axdy/rfsoc_quant_amc/README.md

 - 8-bit weights & 16-bit activations
 - 4-bit weights & 16-bit activations

 All models were trained in Quantised Aware Training (QAT) using [Brevitas](https://github.com/Xilinx/brevitas).
-Trained weights were exported into MATLAB & Simulink and the accelerator was built using HDL Coder.
+Trained weights were exported into MATLAB & Simulink and the accelerator was built using [HDL Coder](https://uk.mathworks.com/products/hdl-coder.html).

-The signal is received via an RF loopback cable connected to the RF-DAC on the same board.
+The signal is received via an RF loopback cable connected to the RF-DAC.
 The modulates signal has been distorted by passing it through a simulated Rician multipath channel, adding Gaussian noise at levels ranging from -20dB to 24dB, and applying time, frequency, clock offsets.

 ![demo.gif](demo.gif)